A man relaxing in a hot tub with a glass of champagne powered by a solar panel.

 How to Build Your Own Solar Hot Tub

-Building your solar hot tub is not very difficult, and you can do it in a few steps:
+Building your solar hot tub is not very difficult, and you can do it in 5 steps:

 1. Choose a location for your hot tub and your solar collector.
 You need to find a sunny spot that can receive direct sunlight for most of the day.
 It would be best if you also considered the distance and elevation between the hot tub and the collector, as this will affect the efficiency and performance of your system.